Cenrax/Cenrax/README.md

-#### I am a great fan of distributed learning and I always try to explore and create application which can be made with limited power resources or I can say an application which can be cumulatively built
+#### I am a great fan of distributed learning and I always try to explore and create application which can be made with limited power resources or I can say an application which can be cumulatively built.